itsraghz/springboot-quote-mgnt-system/src/main/resources/quotes.md

 * "The Greatest PLEASURE in Life is doing what people say YOU cannot DO". #challenge #life
 * Train your mind to see the good in every situation. #positive #mind
 * "Stay committed to your decisions, but stay flexible in your approach."
 If plan doesn't work change the plan, and NOT the goal! #commitment
 * It is more important to know your weaknesses than your strengths.
-Work on your weaknesses until they become your strengths. #self-realization #strength
+Work on your weaknesses until they become your strengths. #selfrealization #strength
-* Acknowledge it... whatever you’re feeling. #satisfaction #people #life
+* Acknowledge it - whatever you’re feeling. #satisfaction #people #life
 * What's done is done.
 What's gone is gone.
 One of life's lessons is learning how to move on.
 It's okay to look back and think of fond memories but never stop moving forward. #life #past #moveon
-* Trust yourself.
-You know more than you think you can do. #selfconfidence #trust #motivation
 * A great end may not be decided but a good creative beginning can be planned and achieved. #confidence #life
 * Train yourself to find the blessing in everything. #positive
 * If you want a comfortable journey of life, then reduce the luggage of expectations! #life #people
 * Life is all about MOVING ON, accepting changes and looking forward to what makes you stronger and more COMPLETE.
 * Patience and Silence are powerful energies.
 Patience makes you mentally strong whereas the Silence makes you emotionally strong!
-* We need strength while doing the possible.
-We need faith while doing the impossible. #confidence
 * Our Hope and Dreams should be like hair and nails.
 No matter how many times they get cut, but they never stop growing!
-* Hope is the only thing stronger than fear. #hope
 * Happiness does not depend on what you have or who you are, it solely relies on what you think. - Buddha.
 * In race between Lion and Deer many times Deer wins, because Lion runs for food and deer for life.
 Purpose is more important than need.
 * None of us knows what might happen even the next minute, yet still we go forward because of the trust and faith. #faith #life